clearwaterstream/FluentValidation.Localization/README.md

 # FluentValidation.Localization
 A helper library for [FluentValidation](https://github.com/JeremySkinner/FluentValidation) that allows for easy declaration of error messages in various languages without the use of resource files.
-When ValidationResult is produced, the value of `Thread.CurrentThread.CurrentCulture` will be used to resolve the translations for the `ErrorMessage`s
+When ValidationResult is produced, the value of `Thread.CurrentThread.CurrentCulture` will be used to resolve the translations for the `ErrorMessage` fields.

 Useful for short strings.
 If strings are getting longer -- consider switching to time-tested technique of using resource files.